aunderwood9417/Linux-Checklist-master/README.md

 1. Do the Forensics Questions

-	Forensics questions can point you towards other vulnerabilities.
-Keep this in mind. (ex: a media file, find a hidden message, find a backdoor, etc)
+	Forensics Questions can point you towards other vulnerabilities. (ex: a media file, find a hidden message, find a backdoor, etc)

 1. Account Configuration